Dre Campbell Farm

 5. Gloves

-Gloves are items that every farmer and gardener needs.
+Gloves are essential for every farmer and gardener.

 Take a look at the hands of any old farmer or gardener who didn’t take care to wear gloves, and you will undoubtedly want to get yourself a pair right now.